 Italian Campus Academic Program

 Duquesne University's Italian Campus offers a unique academic experience.
-The courses offered both capitalize on the rich cultural and historical environment of Rome AND allow students to fulfill important Duquesne University CORE Theme Area and general requirements.
+The courses offered both capitalize on the rich cultural and historical environment of Rome AND allow students to fulfill important Duquesne University Bridges curriculum courses and general requirements.
 The courses have been selected with sophomores in mind, but juniors and seniors are always welcome.
-These SAME courses will be offered every semester, so you can count on these offerings.
+Here you can see all of our course offerings.

 Class schedules will be very different from a typical semester at Duquesne.
 Most courses meet once per week for three hours and are both on campus in the classroom and on-site in the heart of ancient Rome.
-No class conflicts with another, allowing ease in registration.
 The class-week is Monday through Thursday to allow three-day weekends.
 This lets students take advantage of great travel and immersion opportunities in Italy and throughout Europe.

 The Classroom Environment